Autism at Christmas: How to prepare a child on the autistic spectrum for the festive season

 The change in routine, big events and large crowds can make it a particularly stressful time

-There are still many ways parents can plan for Christmas and make the holidays fun for everyone - it just requires a little more thought and forward planning.
+There are still many ways parents can plan for Christmas and make the holidays fun for everyone - it just requires a little more thought and planning.

 How to prepare for Christmas with a child on the autistic spectrum